Since the first slice of earned media was achieved, press releases have been the bread and butter of PR.

 For instance, instead of going after a big-hitter like TechCrunch, you’d want to consider going after more niche publications or trade journals.

-After much deliberation, we have to conclude that press releases still work in 2019.
+The answer is no. After much deliberation, we have to conclude that press releases still work in 2020.

-However, you need to be selective in your use of them.
-They should only be used when you have something genuinely newsworthy to announce and only sent to publications relevant to your business.
+However, you need to learn how to create a well-written press release and be selective in your use of them.
+Press releases should only be used for something genuinely newsworthy and you should only target industry-specific publications.

-If used correctly, press releases still have the ability to earn you valuable media mentions and achieve real momentum.
+If used correctly, press releases are still great for earning valuable media mentions and achieving real momentum.

 Interested in finding out more about how we can design a PR strategy to support your business goals?
 Send us a note using the below form and our PR specialist will be in touch to arrange a chat.